Federal Fraud Crime Defense Lawyer

-- Mail fraud – Mail fraud has been in existence much longer than wire fraud has, but it is similar to wire fraud.
+Mail fraud has been in existence much longer than wire fraud has, but it is similar to wire fraud.
 Mail fraud involves knowingly committing some sort of fraud through the United States mail system.
 Mail fraud could involve the use of false pretenses to obtain property or money – or distributing, selling, supplying, or exchanging counterfeits.
 A conviction for mail fraud could result in a maximum prison sentence of 20 years.

-- Tax fraud – Tax fraud involves an attempt to evade state or federal income taxes.
+Tax fraud involves an attempt to evade state or federal income taxes.
 Tax fraud may be committed by corporations, individuals, and trusts.
 A person or corporation could commit tax fraud by knowingly and intentionally misrepresenting their financial circumstances to tax authorities – usually in an attempt to reduce or eliminate tax liability.
 Examples of tax fraud include overstating tax deductions and declaring less income or profits in order to reduce or eliminate tax exposure.
 A conviction for tax fraud could result in up to five years in jail, along with fines of $250,000 for individuals and $500,000 for corporations.

-- Medicare and Medicaid Fraud – Both healthcare professionals and individuals could be charged with and/or convicted of Medicare or Medicaid fraud.
+Both healthcare professionals and individuals could be charged with and/or convicted of Medicare or Medicaid fraud.
 These types of fraud are usually committed with the end goal of recovering excessive payouts from these healthcare programs which are funded by the federal government.
-In the healthcare provider context, an individual could bill for medical services, treatment, or procedures which were never actually provided to a patient.
+In the healthcare provider context, an individual could bill for medical services, treatment, or procedures that were never actually provided to a patient.
 Fraud could also involve “upcoding” and phantom billing, or performing medical procedures on a patient that were not necessary.
 A patient could also be convicted of Medicare or Medicaid fraud by filing a claim for reimbursement to which the patient is not entitled – or using fraud or deception to try and obtain benefits for which he or she is not legally entitled.
 A conviction for healthcare fraud could result in a maximum of ten years in jail – and up to 20 years in jail if the fraud resulted in bodily harm to an individual.

-- Bank Fraud – Bank fraud involves using illegal means to obtain assets, money, or property which is being held by a bank, credit union, or other financial institution.
+Bank fraud involves using illegal means to obtain assets, money, or property which is being held by a bank, credit union, or other financial institution.
 Bank fraud includes accounting fraud, bill discounting fraud, altering checks, and forging financial documents.
 A conviction for bank fraud could land the accused in jail for up to 30 years.

 The Computer Fraud and Abuse Act, otherwise known as the CFAA, is in place to criminalize fraudulent activities which occur in computer systems at certain banks and financial institutions, as well as in the government’s computer systems.
 The act severely penalizes these computer offenses, including trespassing in a government computer (one to ten years in jail), using a government computer to obtain national security information (ten to 20 years in jail), accessing and obtaining information from a computer (one or five years in jail, up to a maximum of ten years), computer extortion (five to ten years in jail), and password trafficking (one to ten years in jail).

 Speak to a Federal Fraud Crime Attorney Today about Your Charge

 The Joslyn Law Firm can review your federal fraud charge with you and explore all of your legal options.
-To schedule a free legal consultation and case evaluation with an experienced federal fraud crime attorney, call us today at 614-444-1900 or contact us online to find out how we could help.
+To schedule a free legal consultation and case evaluation with an experienced federal fraud crime attorney, call us today at (614) 444-1900 or contact us online to find out how we could help.